Delta Air Lines: Personnel

-Between its mainline operation and subsidiaries, and as of March 2015, Delta employs nearly 80,000 people.
-Ed Bastian is the current Chief Executive Officer and has served in this position since May 2, 2016.
-Joanne Smith is Executive Vice President and Chief People Officer responsible for the oversight and support of personnel needs at Delta.
-She was appointed on October 1, 2014, replacing Mike Campbell.
+Between its mainline operation and subsidiaries, and as of December 2024, Delta employs nearly 103,000 people.

-Delta's 14,500 mainline pilots are represented by the Air Line Pilots Association, International and are the union's largest pilot group.
+Delta's 17,500 mainline pilots are represented by the Air Line Pilots Association, International and are the union's second largest pilot group.
 The company's approximately 180 flight dispatchers are represented by the Professional Airline Flight Control Association (PAFCA).
 Not counting the pilots and flight dispatchers, Delta is the only one of the five largest airlines in the United States, and one of only two in the top 9 (the other being JetBlue), whose non-pilot USA domestic staff is entirely non-union.
-In August 2020, as a result of the COVID-19 pandemic, Delta Air Lines announced that it would be cutting 1,941 pilot job positions if it could not conclude a cost reduction deal with its union.
-In January 2021, Delta said that, thanks to the federal support, it will be able to bring back 400 pilots in full time.

 Delta Global Staffing

 Delta Global Staffing (DGS) was a temporary employment firm located in Atlanta, Georgia.
 Delta Global Staffing was a wholly owned subsidiary of Delta Air Lines, Inc., and a division of the internal company DAL Global Services.

 Delta Air Lines sold majority ownership of DAL Global Services to Argenbright Holdings on December 21, 2018.
 As part of the sale, Delta dissolved the staffing division of DGS.

 It was founded in 1995 as a provider of temporary staffing for Delta primarily in Atlanta.
 DGS has since expanded to include customers and businesses outside the airline and aviation industries.
 DGS now supports customers in major US metropolitan areas.

 Delta Global Staffing provided contract workers for short and long term assignments, VMS partnering, VOP on-site management, temp-to-hire, direct placements, and payroll services.
 DGS services markets such as call centers, customer services and administrative placements, IT & professional recruiting, logistics, finance & accounting, hospitality, and aviation/airline industry.